Working Playing Cards to Get What You Want

 Part 1: Getting Started

-Playing cards can be used as petitions or as an energy enhancer under a candle, but there are so many other ways to use tarot and playing cards in conjure and spellwork.
+Playing cards can be used as petitions, intensifier or as a site of focus under (or in) a lamp or candle, but there are so many other ways to work playing cards in rootwork and conjure.

 But there are also some things you should know before getting started that can make your work more efficient and powerful: